Chandler vs Fountain Hills Water Quality

 Hardness comparison

 Chandler has somewhat harder water at 300 PPM versus Fountain Hills at 300 PPM, a difference of 0 PPM.
 At 300 PPM, Chandler residents should budget for a water softener ($600-$1,500 installed).
-Without one, expect scale buildup on fixtures, reduced water heater efficiency, and $800-$1,200/year in hidden costs.
+Without one, expect scale buildup on fixtures, reduced water heater efficiency, extra soap and detergent use, and shorter appliance lifespans.
 Fountain Hills also has hard water but to a lesser degree.

 Both cities have hard water, but Chandler's higher hardness means more aggressive scale buildup and higher household impact.